Dindihub/Boma-watch2/README.md

 As a user I would like to:
 * See various neighbourhoods and their details
 * Join various neighbourhoods
-* Allowed to sign up
+* Allowed to Register up and Login
 * Allowed to search and create businesses
 * Allowed to create a neighbourhood
 * Allowed to post random posts and businesses details